jwoytek/2022-devsecops-example/README.md

 5. Under Repository Access, choose "Only select repositories", and select your fork of the 2022-devsecops-example repository from the drop-down.
 6. Read and click through any approval prompts.
 7. Click Save.
+8. You will be redirected to the TravisCI page to finish configuration.
+   After a few moments, you should see the page refresh and your repository will be listed.
-8. Click again on "Applications" on the left bar.
+9. Go back to Github Settings, and click again on "Applications" on the left bar.
-9. Click "Configure" for SonarCloud.
+10. Click "Configure" for SonarCloud.
-10. Under Repository Access, choose "Only select repositories", and select your fork of the 2022-devsecops-example repository from the drop-down.
+11. Under Repository Access, choose "Only select repositories", and select your fork of the 2022-devsecops-example repository from the drop-down.
-11. Read and click through any approval prompts.
+12. Read and click through any approval prompts.
-12. Click Save.
+13. Click Save.
+14. You will be redirected to the SonarCloud site to finish configuration.
+It is OK to click back to Github at this point.
-13. Clone your forked repository to your development machine.
+14. Clone your forked repository to your development machine.
-14. cd into the 2022-devsecops-example directory.
+15. cd into the 2022-devsecops-example directory.
-15. Create a virtual environment for testing: `virtualenv -p python3 venv`
+16. Create a virtual environment for testing: `virtualenv -p python3 venv`
-16. Activate the virtual environment: `. venv/bin/activate`
+17. Activate the virtual environment: `. venv/bin/activate`
-17. Install the Python requirements: `pip3 install -r requirements.txt`
+18. Install the Python requirements: `pip3 install -r requirements.txt`

-#### Local Testing
+#### II.
+Local Testing
 Run local tests: `py.test --cov --cov-report=xml owm tests -vv`

 All tests should complete successfully.

-#### Client Testing
+#### III.
+Client Testing
 This is not required, but if you would like to see the client in action, you will need to sign up under the free plan for the OpenWeatherMap API.
 Once you have signed up, get your API key, and paste it into a file in the